redox-os/redox/README.md

 #### License

-- Don't package programs/libraries lacking a license.
+- Don't package programs or libraries lacking a license.
 - Verify if the program has some license violation, in case of doubt ask us on the [chat](https://doc.redox-os.org/book/ch13-01-chat.html).
+- Non-free programs and assets should go to a subcategory of the `nonfree` category and be approved per license.

 ### Testing Area